Srdjan-V/tf2autobot-server/readme.md

 ## AutobotServer

 An api server for [Tf2Autobot's](https://github.com/TF2Autobot/tf2autobot).
-Currently limited to linux, `Node-Ipc` has no support for unix sockets on windows and `Junixsocket` has no support for Windows pipes.
+Currently only working with personal [fork](https://github.com/Srdjan-V/tf2autobot/tree/IPC) and limited to linux, `Node-Ipc` has no support for unix sockets on windows and `Junixsocket` has no support for Windows pipes.
 But Windows has support for unix sockets